If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

 Stick welding has a couple of aliases.
 It’s also known as Shielded Metal Arc Welding (SMAW) or Manual Metal Arc Welding (MMA/MMAW).

 This welding process uses an electrical current from a welding power supply.
 The current can either be direct or alternating, but you don’t have to worry about that for now.
 The electrical current goes from the welding power supply and runs through a gap between the welding stick and the metal.
-That’s where the current will form an electric arc due to the difference in potential.
+That’s where the current will form an electric arch due to the difference in potential.

 Stick welding can be used both indoors and outdoors.
 It is very efficient for welding most joints and alloys.
 On top of that, this is the most economical welding process, which is also why most welders opt for it.

 However, there are a few downsides to this welding process.
-To begin with, it can’t weld anything thinner than 18-gauge.
+To begin with, SMAW can’t weld anything thinner than 18-gauge.
 Besides that, this process requires frequent rod changing and also results in spatter.
 Therefore, it requires a lot of cleaning after your work is done.

 Stick welding machines are an excellent choice for home maintenance chores or farm work.